studio1902/statamic-peak/README.md

 ## Modernizr
 <span id="modernizr"></span>

 Peak comes with Modernizr support.
-By default the only feature detect that's added is webp.
+By default the only feature detect that's added is WebP.
 It will add a `webp` class or a `no-webp` class to the `<html>` tag.
 If you want to add more feature detects you can edit `modernizr.config.js`.

 ## Configuration changes
 <span id="configuration-changes"></span>